Recruitment Software

 What Recruitment Software Needs to Do

 A recruitment agency runs on relationships, data, and speed.
 Every day, consultants are sourcing candidates, screening CVs, scheduling interviews, managing client accounts, tracking placements, and chasing invoices.
-The software that sits beneath all of this determines whether consultants spend their time recruiting or doing admin.
+The right recruitment agency software determines whether consultants spend their time recruiting or doing admin.
+At the core of any modern system is an applicant tracking system that manages candidates through every stage of the hiring pipeline.

 At minimum, recruitment agency software needs to cover: